eClass and Canvas Support

 Enabling SEM to deliver a quiz:

-1. Ensure that Quizzes is hidden.
-This can be adjusted in the course settings under Navigation:
+1. Ensure that the quiz link itself is not displayed in a course module and that the course-level Quizzes area is hidden.
+The course's quiz area visibility can be adjusted in the course settings under Navigation:

 Make sure quizzes are hidden